Meet Our Team:

 Elise Turner, MD

-Elise Turner moved to Maryland to complete training at the University of Maryland/ Sheppard Pratt Psychiatry Residency Program.
+Elise Turner is a board certified psychiatrist who completed her training at the University of Maryland/ Sheppard Pratt Psychiatry Residency Program.
 She earned her Bachelor of Science degree from the College of William and Mary and her Doctor of Medicine degree from the University of Virginia School of Medicine.

 Her particular areas of interests include the treatment of depression, anxiety, bipolar disorders, trauma disorders, and psychosis.